 If this reasoning deserved to be taken seriously at all, the solution would

-simply be not to call any consort "king" or "queen" anymore, regardless of
+simply be not to call any consort "king" or "queen" any longer, regardless

 It is not too farfetched to claim that at present the best, and also most

 concrete, symbol of the intimate ties between the